kbroman/Talk_DataCleaning/transcript_ctc2023.md

    don't clean data when you're tired or hungry.
    Ghazal Gulati said this at the Data Mishaps Night, and it's right on.
-   Data cleaning takes time and intense concentration, so grab a snickers and a cup of coffee before you begin.
+   Data cleaning takes time and intense concentration, so grab a cup of coffee before you begin.

 8. Second, don't trust anyone, even yourself.
 Maybe a person you respect compiled the data; maybe it was you three months ago.
 Still, you